Dr. Derek Brower '89 Associate Professor of Education; Education Department Co-Chair

 B.A., Northwestern College

-- Professor Brower has taught secondary science for twelve years before joining the faculty of NWC.
+Professor Brower has taught secondary science for twelve years before joining the faculty of NWC.
 Most of that time was spent teaching overseas.
-His teaching experience has included the U.S. Peace Corps, teaching on a U.S. military base, teaching missionary kids overseas and teaching at a pubic school in Iowa.
+His teaching experience has included the U.S. Peace Corps in Botswana Africa, teaching on a U.S. military base in the Pacific, teaching missionary kids overseas in Thailand, and teaching at a public high school in Iowa.